Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 ```

 - [ ] Paragraphs 2 and 3 will be blue.
 The h2 and paragraph 2 will have a beige background.
-- [ ] Paragraphs 2, and 3 will be blue, and paragraph 2 will have a beige background.
+- [ x ] Paragraphs 2, and 3 will be blue, and paragraph 2 will have a beige background.
 - [ ] Paragraph 2 will be blue.
 Paragraphs 2 and 3 will have a beige background.

 Note: a variant of the question below.